Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Performance Comparison Between LF and Ray

 \subsection{Open AI Gym Environments}

-In Fig.~\ref{fig:sim-gym}, we see that LF outperforms Ray by 1.21x on average, with a particularly significant lead in the Blackjack environment.
+In Fig.~\ref{fig:sim-gym}, we see that LF outperforms Ray in terms of simulation throughput for Open AI Gym Environments by 1.21x on average, with a particularly significant lead in the Blackjack environment.
 This suggests that LF is more efficient, especially in situations where there is a lower CPU demand for action updates within the environment.
-Considering the CPU architecture in m5x8.xlarge, which has a mix of 8 performance cores and 16 efficiency cores, the observed performance is not ideal due to the differing speeds of the cores and potential thermal throttling.
-The efficiency cores are slower and can bottleneck the system as the benchmark is limited by the slowest thread.
-Moreover, when multiple cores are active, the CPU may not run at its highest frequency due to thermal constraints.
-To optimize performance and achieve linear scaling, it is recommended to utilize only the 8 performance cores and disabled.
-This can be done by setting CPU affinity for performance cores, ensuring that CPU-bound tasks, which require synchronization, do not get restricted by the slower efficiency cores.
-By running tasks only on the performance cores, one can avoid the inconsistencies that come with hybrid architectures and get a more linear scaling with the number of actors or threads in use.
 It's important to note that vectorized environments are asynchronous and do not parallelize inference of policy.
 Therefore, it is not included in our benchmarks.